Historic 1925 Schoolhouse

 Judge Jack and Clare MATTHEW'S Dining Hall

-Featuring locally hand carved chairs and replica solid oak dining tables, this dining hall can seat 64 individuals in family style dining.
+Featuring locally hand crafted chairs and replica solid oak dining tables, this dining hall can seat 64 individuals in family style dining.
 Soaring above the hall are our featured raptor silhouettes that provide guests with a sense of scale and ID markers for our migratory birds of prey.

 Appalachian Heritage Kitchen Sponsored by Food City